awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-mq.md

 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `SourceAccessConfigurations`   <a name="sam-function-mq-sourceaccessconfigurations"></a>
+An array of the authentication protocol or vitual host\.
+Specify this using the [SourceAccessConfigurations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-eventsourcemapping-sourceaccessconfiguration.html) data type\.
+**Note:** For the `MQ` event source type, the only valid configuration types are `BASIC_AUTH` and `VIRTUAL_HOST`\.
-The Secrets Manager secret that stores your broker credentials\.
-Specify secrets using the [SourceAccessConfigurations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-eventsourcemapping-sourceaccessconfiguration.html) data type\.
+`BASIC_AUTH` \- The Secrets Manager secret that stores your broker credentials\.
+For this type, the credential must be in the following format: `{"username": "your-username", "password": "your-password"}`\.
+Only one object of type `BASIC_AUTH` is allowed\.
+`VIRTUAL_HOST` \- The name of the virtual host in your RabbitMQ broker\.
+Lambda will use this Rabbit MQ's host as the event source\.
+Only one object of type `VIRTUAL_HOST` is allowed\.
 *Type*: List
 *Required*: Yes
 *AWS CloudFormation compatibility*: This property is passed directly to the `[SourceAccessConfigurations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-sourceaccessconfigurations)` property of an `AWS::Lambda::EventSourceMapping` resource\.